 Why not suggest some business books?

-In my opinion, whether as a gift from someone else or one you give yourself, these ten are among the essentials, listed in title alpha order:
+In my opinion, whether as a gift to or from someone else or one you give yourself, these ten are among the essentials, listed in title alpha order:

 Beyond Performance: How Great Organizations Build Ultimate Competitive Advantage